-“Quite possibly,” I reply.
+“Quite possibly,” she replied.
 “Thanks, Bates.”
-He looks so young I feel like I should be giving him a packet of sweets for his information.
+He looked so young she felt like she should be giving him a packet of sweets for his information.

 “Oh!
 Here’s a list of the gaming group.
 Ages, professions and contact details.
 I also have the contact details of two regular customers who live three doors down.
 They came by after noticing the police presence.
 Broken CCTV along this road, unfortunately, so maybe they saw something.”
-He bites his lip as if it’s his fault the CCTV is broken.
+He bit his lip as if it were his fault the CCTV was broken.

 Dora Murphy, 56.
 Tarot reader